arupiot/dummy-iot-gateway/README.md

 ```

 - Sanity check communications are happening correctly:
     - With the mosquitto docker container _still running_ on the 'Pi, enter the 'ash' shell.
-(No, it's not bash, the mosquitto image uses Alpine linux): `docker exec -it --name-of-image-- /bin/ash`.
-Find the name of your mosquitto image with `docker ps` e.g. `docker exec -it amazing_wright /bin/ash`
+(No, it's not bash, the mosquitto image uses Alpine linux): `docker exec -it --name-of-image-- ash`.
+Find the name of your mosquitto image with `docker ps` e.g. `docker exec -it amazing_wright ash`
     - Check that packets are coming through with `mosquitto_sub -t arup-8-fitzroy-street/UDMIduino-000/events`

 e.g.